openedx/frontend-app-profile/docs/decisions/0002-build-time-customization-with-npm-aliases.rst

   npm run build

-Using this mechanism branded packages are subsituted for the default unbranded packages at build and deployment time.
+Using this mechanism branded packages are substituted for the default unbranded packages at build and deployment time.

 .. _npm alias syntax introduced in version 6.9.0: https://github.com/npm/rfcs/blob/latest/implemented/0001-package-aliases.md